Skip to main content

 Completion Date: June 2023

-• Revitalised playspace with recycled rubber surfacing, softfall mulch, and in-ground trampoline mound
+• Recreational amenities: revitalised playspace with recycled rubber surfacing, softfall mulch and an in-ground trampoline mound

-• BBQ facilities, picnic shelters, drinking fountains, and park furniture installations
+• Community facilities: BBQ shelters, picnic tables, drinking fountains and upgraded park furniture

 Completion Date